mjhoffmeister/blog/_jacob_cycle/2024-03-02-beginnings.md

 > "and two peoples from within you shall be divided"

 The second line develops the first with a negative aspect: the peoples of the two nations will be divided.
-The root Hebrew word for “divided” (*p-r-d*) is the same root word used for the nations descended from Noah’s children with their own languages (the Babel story explains how they ended up with different languages,) and the separation of Abraham and Lot in [Genesis 13:14](https://biblia.com/bible/esv/genesis/13/14).
+The root Hebrew word for “divided” (*prd*) is the same root word used for the nations descended from Noah’s children with their own languages (the Babel story explains how they ended up with different languages,) and the separation of Abraham and Lot in [Genesis 13:14](https://biblia.com/bible/esv/genesis/13/14).